Schizophreniform Disorder

 If psychotic symptoms persist longer than 6 months, schizophrenia is the most likely diagnosis but some people instead develop bipolar disorder or schizoaffective disorder.

-People are treated with antipsychotic drugs and supportive psychosocial care.
-After symptoms resolve, drug treatment is continued for 12 months and then gradually tapered while the person is closely monitored for the return of psychotic symptoms.
+People are treated with antipsychotic medications and supportive psychosocial care.
+After symptoms resolve, medication is continued for 12 months or longer and then gradually tapered while the person is closely monitored for the return of psychotic symptoms.

 quizzes_lightbulb_red